 In most cases we DO NOT encourage student organizations to apply for federal non-profit status because:

 - The process involves follow up paperwork annually and most organizations will not find themselves in situations of needing formal federal or state non-profit status

 - Since many RSOs are ineligible for 501(c)(3) status, filing for non-profit status will not enable the RSO to receive tax-deductible contributions or make purchases free of sales tax (see below)

 - Securing federal non-profit status for tax purposes is a complicated process, which requires an understanding of the technical definitions and requirements of non-profit organizations for tax purposes

 - Primarily social, recreational, or sport based in nature?
 If so, you are likely a 501(c)(7) organization and can not accept tax deductible donations or be exempt from sales tax. – This is a majority of student organizations.

 - Focused on social welfare, lobbying or a special interest group?
 If so, you are likely a 501(c)(4) organization and can not accept tax deductible donations or be exempt from sales tax.

 - A charitable, religious, scientific, or educational mission driven?
-If so, you are a 501(c)(3) organization.
+If so, you are likely eligible for 501(c)(3) status.

 - If your organization’s yearly gross receipts are less than $5,000, there is not a need to file for tax exempt status.